Roy Orbison: 1956–1959: Solo work and Acuff-Rose Music

+A ballad Orbison wrote, "The Clown", met with a lukewarm response; after hearing it, Sun Records producer Jack Clement told Orbison that he would never make it as a ballad singer.
+Nonetheless, he continued to pitch his ballad "Claudette" (on which he began working in early 1956) to singers he met on tour, and in April 1958, the Everly Brothers recorded it as the B-side of their hit "All I Have to Do Is Dream".
+"Claudette" reached number 30 in the charts in March 1959.
+Orbison then left Sun Records, due to a dispute about royalties from "Claudette" (which was recorded by Nashville Records).
+Orbison and Claudette had married in 1957, and their first child was born on September 16, 1958.
+Using the royalty payments from the Everly Brothers hit "Claudette", Orbison bought the most expensive new pink Cadillac available.
+However, Roy and Claudette spent the money lavishly and were soon broke and living with Roy's parents in Wink.

+Increasingly frustrated at Sun, he gradually stopped recording.
+He toured music circuits around Texas, and then quit performing for seven months in 1958.

-For a brief period in the late 1950s, Orbison made his living at Acuff-Rose, a songwriting firm concentrating mainly on country music.
+During the period of 1958–1959, Orbison made his living at Acuff-Rose Music, a songwriting firm concentrating mainly on country music.
 After spending an entire day writing a song, he would make several demonstration tapes at a time and send them to Wesley Rose, who would try to find musical acts to record them.
-Orbison attempted to sell to RCA Victor his recordings of songs by other writers, working with and being in awe of Chet Atkins, who had played guitar with Presley.
-One song he tried was "Seems to Me", by Boudleaux Bryant.
+Orbison then worked with, and was in awe of, Chet Atkins (who had played guitar with Presley) and attempted to sell his recordings of songs by other writers to the RCA Victor record label.
+One of these songs was "Seems to Me", by Boudleaux Bryant.
 Bryant's impression of Orbison was of "a timid, shy kid who seemed to be rather befuddled by the whole music scene.
-I remember the way he sang then—softly, prettily but almost bashfully, as if someone might be disturbed by his efforts and reprimand him."
+I remember the way he sang then—softly, prettily, but almost bashfully, as if someone might be disturbed by his efforts and reprimand him."